 During a deployment to a NATO exercise in Spain, Aden successfully negotiated the release of a Marine rightly detained by Spanish authorities under the Status of Forces Agreement between Spain and the United States.
 Even though the Marine had assaulted a Spanish police officer the night before and in spite of the Spanish governments authority to keep the Marine under International Law, Aden single handedly negotiated the Marine’s release.
 Using only his intelligence and finesse Aden successfully convinced the Spanish judge to release the Marine back into American custody.
 Thanks to Aden’s efforts the Marine was able to spend his rather lengthy pretrial period of confinement in US custody instead of languishing in a Spanish jail awaiting trial for assault.

 These are but a few examples of the results Aden have obtained for parties he represented throughout his military career.
 And while outcomes cannot be guaranteed it is highly likely that Aden can help you with your case.
-And the first step in getting that help is reaching out and scheduling your free initial consultation.
+And the first step in getting that help is reaching out and scheduling your initial consultation.
 Call 910-333-9626 to get started.